viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 - **OrderedQuery** can be implemented when the result can be ordered
 - **PaginatedQuery** can be implemented when the result can be paginated

-Query result payloads
+Query result answers
 ---------------------

-A Kasper query result payload is an immutable, anemic object used by a query service to send back data to the requesting client, it ends with the suffix '**QueryPayload**' (recommended).
+A Kasper query result answer is an immutable, anemic object used by a query service to send back data to the requesting client, it ends with the suffix '**QueryAnswer**' (recommended).

-**A Query result payload is part of a domain API**.
+**A Query result answer is part of a domain API**.

-A Kasper query result has to implement the interface **QueryPayload** and can optionally defines some metadata using the **@XKasperQueryPayload** annotation.
+A Kasper query result has to implement the interface **QueryAnswer** and can optionally defines some metadata using the **@XKasperQueryAnswer** annotation.

 **usage**

 .. code-block:: java
     :linenos:

-    @XKasperQueryPayload( description = "A simple thing" ) public class ThingsQueryPayload implements QueryPayload {
+    @XKasperQueryAnswer( description = "A simple thing" ) public class ThingsQueryAnswer implements QueryAnswer {
         private final String name;

-        public ThingsQueryPayload(final String nameOfThing) {
+        public ThingsQueryAnswer(final String nameOfThing) {
             this.name = nameOfThing;
         }